 - Drivers must keep an up-to-date logbook that records the time spent driving and the amount of rest taken.

-- All trips must be made in compliance with federal hours of service regulations, which specify when drivers are allowed to drive and for how many hours at once.
+- All trips must comply with federal hours of service regulations, which specify when drivers are allowed to drive and for how many hours at once.

 - Drivers must take mandatory breaks during long trips, such as 10 hours off after 11 consecutive hours of driving.

-- All commercial vehicles used by CDL holders must pass regular inspections according to state regulations.
+- All commercial vehicles CDL holders use must pass regular inspections according to state regulations.
 What is DOT Clearinghouse Enforcement ?

 What Agency Issues Commercial Driver’s Licenses?